Description:

 Yes but prioritize accessibility and neurodiversity: include captions, message templates, clear intent tags, and opt out of read receipts to reduce anxiety

 Formal training on digital body language helps but often fails if it's one-size-fits-all.
-A 2021 survey found 65% of remote workers say tone is often misread.
 A better approach is short, team-specific microtraining with clear channel norms and a reactions legend.
 Pilot programs that measured outcomes reported about a 20% drop in clarification messages and faster decisions.
 Make it optional, contextual, and measurable so it actually changes behavior rather than just adding another mandatory course.

 Join the conversation and help others by sharing your insights.